DreamOfTheRedChamber/system-design-interviews/Basics_Multithreading.md

 ### Downsides
 #### ABA
 * CompareAndSwap only compares the actual value, but it does not guarantee that there are no thread changing this.
+This means that within the
 * For example
   1. Thread 1 change i from 0 => 1
   2. Thread 1 change i from 1 => 0